 Situation 2: Merge Unallocated Space Windows 10 on a Disk Larger than 2TB

 From the screenshot, you can see your 3TB disk contains two unallocated spaces.
 In this case, you need to merge them together so as to use all disk space on this hard drive.
 Do you know how to achieve this aim?
-Actually, it is very simple, and you only need to convert this MBR disk to GPT disk which supports up to 18TB hard drive.
+Actually, it is very simple, and you only need to convert this MBR disk to GPT disk.

 Use Windows 10 Disk Management